CursorwebGames/2DExtremeMiniGolf/useful/notes.md

 - Find a way to show physics is real
 - Angle impulse calculations?

+## Gameplay
+- Decide whether teleporting, if you can teleport back if that would be fun
+- Color design as always

 ## Optimizations
 - Implement a quadtree
 - Due to mostly static nature of the program (few dynamic objects and calculations with many statics)